Fire Science Show Fire Science Show

 257 - Fire Fundamentals pt.
 21 - Radiation with Simo Hostikka

 In this episode of fire fundamentals we sit down with Professor Simo Hostikka from Aalto University to cover radiation in fires, both from the angle of physical phenomena and ways to model it.
 In this episode we cover following topics: feel less mysterious, from blackbody basics and role of radiation actually does inside the CFD N-S equation.
-Spectrum and emissivity to real engineering outcomes like heat flux, tenability Radiation’s two roles in fire CFD: target heat flux and the gas energy sour
+Spectrum and emissivity to real engineering outcomes like heat flux, tenability Radiation’s two roles in fire CFD: target heat flux and the gas energy s

 Listen to the Episode